-Since the founding of the President's Food Safety Working Group in 2009, USDA has collaborated extensively with other federal partners to safeguard America's food supply, prevent foodborne illnesses and improve consumers' knowledge about the food they eat.
-We are working to strengthen federal efforts and develop strategies that emphasize a three-dimensional approach to prevent foodborne illness: prioritizing prevention; strengthening surveillance and enforcement; and improving response and recovery.
+Over the past seven years, USDA has collaborated extensively with other federal partners to safeguard America's food supply, prevent foodborne illnesses and improve consumers' knowledge about the food they eat.
+We are working to strengthen federal food safety efforts and develop strategies that emphasize a three-pronged approach to prevent foodborne illness: prioritizing prevention; strengthening surveillance and enforcement; and improving response and recovery.

-- Adopted a zero tolerance policy for raw beef products containing six additional strains of shiga-toxin producing E. coli, giving products that test positive for these six pathogens the same illegal and unsafe status USDA has long given products testing positive for E. coli O157:H7.
-Enforcement to detect these dangerous pathogens and prevent them from reaching consumers began in March 2012.
+- Adopted a zero tolerance policy for raw beef products containing six strains of shiga-toxin producing E. coli, giving products that test positive for these six pathogens the same illegal and unsafe status USDA has long given products testing positive for E. coli O157:H7.
+Enforcement to detect these pathogens and prevent them from reaching consumers began in March 2012.

-- Set tougher standards for Salmonella and new standards for Campylobacter which will reduce the occurrence of these pathogens in poultry.
+- Set tougher standards for Salmonella and new standards for Campylobacter on poultry carcasses, which will reduce the occurrence of these pathogens in poultry.
 USDA expects these actions to prevent as many as 25,000 foodborne illnesses annually.

-- Developing the first ever Salmonella standard for chicken parts, which are more commonly purchased than whole carcasses.
+- Developed the first ever Salmonella and Campylobacter standards for chicken parts, which are more commonly purchased than whole carcasses.
 USDA estimates these new standards will reduce illnesses by about 50,000 annually, helping the agency meet Healthy People 2020 goals.

 - Implemented in 2012 a new "test and hold" policy.
 Such a policy could have prevented 44 recalls of unsafe foods between 2007 and 2009.
 Facilities are now required to hold product until microbiological testing can determine whether it is safe to release into commerce.
 This policy will significantly reduce consumer exposure to unsafe meat products.

-- Launched the Public Health Information System, a modern, comprehensive database that will allow the Agency to identify public health trends and food safety violations more effectively at the nearly 6,200 plants where FSIS ensures the safety of the products produced.
+- Launched the Public Health Information System, a modern, comprehensive data management system that is allowing the Agency to identify public health trends and food safety violations more effectively at more than 6,000 plants where FSIS ensures the safety of the products produced.
 In 2015, PHIS was connected to Customs and Border Patrol systems, which helps the two agencies work together to stop imported meat from entering commerce without necessary reinspection by U.S. food safety personnel.

-- Began testing additional components of ground beef, including bench trim, and issued new instructions to our employees requiring that they verify that plants follow sanitary practices in processing beef carcasses.
-We also issued consolidated, more effective field instructions on how to inspect for E. coli O157:H7 contamination.
+- Began testing additional components of ground beef, including bench trim, and issued new instructions to our employees directing them to verify that plants follow sanitary practices in processing beef carcasses.
+We also issued more effective instructions to inspectors on how to inspect for E. coli O157:H7 contamination.

-- Collaborating with FDA on the Food Safety Modernization Act's Produce Safety rulemaking process.
-Among other activities, USDA is providing technical assistance to FDA, developing research, education and outreach efforts to support producers of all sizes, and providing expertise in areas such as soil amendment use and the co-management of food safety and conservation goals..
+- Collaborated with FDA on the Food Safety Modernization Act's Produce Safety rulemaking process.
+Among other activities, USDA is providing technical assistance to FDA, developing research, education and outreach efforts to support producers of all sizes, and providing expertise in areas such as soil amendment use and the co-management of food safety and conservation goals.

 Engaging and Educating Consumers

 - Teamed with the Ad Council to develop a national, multi-media food safety public education campaign to prevent cross-contamination and to ensure proper cooking and chilling.
 This multimedia campaign, developed in English and Spanish, uses a variety of media, including television, radio, print, social media tools and the Internet, and videos at check-out counters to highlight the importance of the four basic safe food handling practices: clean, separate, cook and chill.
 The campaign will educate consumers in order to help reduce foodborne illnesses, hospitalizations, and deaths.

-- Partner with several non-governmental organizations to educate certain vulnerable groups of their higher risk of getting a foodborne illness.
-These organizations include Meals on Wheels, the National Association on Aging and Nutrition, the American Congress of Obstetricians and Gynecologists, American Public Health Association, Mocha Moms, American Society of Clinical Oncology, Now It Counts Magazine, AIDS Project of East Bay, Massachusetts Partnership for Food Safety Education, Text4Baby, the National Association for Family Child Care, the American Cancer Society and the League of Latin American Citizens.
+- Partnered with several non-governmental organizations to educate certain vulnerable groups of their higher risk of getting a foodborne illness.
+These organizations include: The National Council on Aging, American College of Obstetricians and Gynecologists, American Public Health Association, Mocha Moms, American Society of Clinical Oncology, Now It Counts Magazine, AIDS Project of East Bay, Massachusetts Partnership for Food Safety Education, Text4Baby, the National Association for Family Child Care, the Greater Washington Urban League, and the Congressional Black Caucus Foundation.

-- Proposed to require clearer product labels so consumers will know whether products they are purchasing contain added solutions that might not be apparent.
-We are also requiring nutrition labels on single-ingredient raw meat and poultry products to give consumers better information about the foods they are purchasing.
+- Required clearer product labels so consumers will know whether products they are purchasing contain marinades, brines or other added solutions that might not be visible to shoppers.
+We also now require nutrition labels on single-ingredient raw meat and poultry products to give consumers better information about the foods they are purchasing.

 Expanding Food Safety Research

-- In 2013, funded more than $70 million for food safety research, education and extension projects that will help build a modern public health system.
+- Provided more than $112 million for food safety research, education and extension projects in Fiscal Year 2014 that will help build a modern public health system.